vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

 ## 1. Introduction

-An online banking platform is a digital service provided by a financial institution that allows its customers to perform various banking transactions and activities through the internet.
+An online banking platform digital service provided by a financial institution that allows its customers to perform various banking transactions and activities through the internet.

 The primary purpose of an online banking platform is to provide convenience and accessibility to customers, allowing them to access their account information, make payments, transfer funds, and manage their finances from anywhere with an internet connection

 ### 1.1 System Purpose

 The system purpose is to provide customers with convenient and secure access to their banking accounts and services via the internet.

 It enables customers to perform various banking transactions and activities from their own devices, such as smartphones, tablets, or computers, without having to physically visit a bank branch.

 ### 1.3 Definitions, Acronyms

-**HTTPS** - Hypertext Transfer Protocol Secure (https) is a combination of the Hypertext Transfer Protocol (HTTP) with the Secure Socket Layer (SSL)/Transport Layer Security (TLS) protocol.
-TLS is an authentication and security protocol widely implemented in browsers and Web servers.
+**HTTPS** - Hypertext Transfer Protocol Secure (https) combination of the Hypertext Transfer Protocol (HTTP) with the Secure Socket Layer (SSL)/Transport Layer Security (TLS) protocol.
+TLS authentication and security protocol widely implemented in browsers and Web servers.

 **JWT TOKEN** - An open industry standard used to share information between two entities, usually a client (like your app's frontend) and a server (your app's backend).
 They contain JSON objects which have the information that needs to be shared.

-**2FA** -Two-factor authentication is an identity and access management security method that requires two forms of identification to access resources and data.
+**2FA** - Two-factor authentication identity and access management security method that requires two forms of identification to access resources and data.

-**REST API**- is an API that conforms to the design principles of the REST, or representational state transfer architectural style.
+**REST API** - API that conforms to the design principles of the REST, or representational state transfer architectural style.

-**EC2** -  is a web service that provides secure, resizable compute capacity in the cloud.
+**EC2** - web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.

-**JDTB**-  is an application programming interface (API) for the Java programming language, which defines how a client may access a database.
+**JDTB** - application programming interface (API) for the Java programming language, which defines how a client may access a database.

-**HIBERNATE** - an open source object relational mapping (ORM) tool that provides a framework to map object-oriented domain models to relational databases for web applications.
+**HIBERNATE** - open source object relational mapping (ORM) tool that provides a framework to map object-oriented domain models to relational databases for web applications.
 Object relational mapping is based on the containerization of objects and the abstraction that provides that capacity.

-**AWS** -  is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure-as-a-service , platform-as-a-service  and packaged-software-as-a-service offerings.
+**AWS** - comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure-as-a-service , platform-as-a-service and packaged-software-as-a-service offerings.

 **RDS INSTANCE** - General purpose instances offer a combination of computing, memory, and networking resources.
 Memory-optimized instances are helpful for efficient performance in the case of workloads that handle huge data sets in memory.
 Burstable performance instances offer a baseline amount of CPU usage with the flexibility to burst CPU usage above the baseline level.

-**BCRYPT** - is a password-hashing function.
+**BCRYPT** - password-hashing function.

 **DNS** - Domain Name System is the phonebook of the Internet.
 When users type domain names such as 'google.com' or 'nytimes.com' into web browsers, DNS is responsible for finding the correct IP address for those sites.

-**LOAD BALANCER**- is a device that acts as a reverse proxy and distributes network or application traffic across a number of servers.
+**LOAD BALANCER** - device that acts as a reverse proxy and distributes network or application traffic across a number of servers.
 Load balancers are used to increase capacity (concurrent users) and reliability of applications.

-**ECS CLUSTER** - is a highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.
+**ECS CLUSTER** - highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.

-**SMTP SERVER** -  is an application that's primary purpose is to send, receive, and/or relay outgoing mail between email senders and receivers.
+**SMTP SERVER** - application that's primary purpose is to send, receive, and/or relay outgoing mail between email senders and receivers.

-**MySQL Server** -  is a relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence and analytics applications in corporate IT environments.
+**MySQL Server** - relational database management system (RDBMS) that supports a wide variety of transaction processing, business intelligence and analytics applications in corporate IT environments.

 ### 1.4 Reference Documents